 Downtown Victoria is easy enough to explore, especially if you're staying at Ocean Island.
 But did you know that Victoria has many other neighbourhoods worth exploring?
 To make things easy, we summed up our favourite things to do in each neighbourhood.
 Most of these are within walking distance to downtown Victoria (20-30 min) but you might want to take a bus to Oak Bay.
 Have fun and explore Victoria!

-Close to town you’ll find Fernwood – one of the most artsy neighborhoods in Victoria!
+Close to town you'll find Fernwood - one of the most artsy neighborhoods in Victoria!
 Check out Fernwood Square with the wish tree, a tree full of little notes with wishes written on them.
 You can grab a bite or drink at the Fernwood Pub or Little June, located right in the heart of Fernwood.
 Wander around and check out the many heritage houses in this area.
-Looking for entertainment at night?
-Check out Logan’s Pub for great food and drinks.
-This pub hosts many alternative music nights and the fun doesn’t stop till early in the AM!
+Looking for a nice drink in the evening after walking around Fernwood?
+Try Stage Wine Bar!
+While they're mostly known for their selection of wines, they're also one of Victoria's only absinthe bars!

 Quadra Village is about a 15 minute walk from downtown.
 There's the Woodenshoe Deli which sells a lot of Dutch pastries and afterwards you can visit Caffe Fantastico, one of the best coffee places in town.
 Check out their thrift stores at the end of the strip and if you're into gaming; there's a vintage game store located in the heart of the village as well!
 In case you want to go for a swim in Victoria biggest pool, visit Crystal Pool for all day swim sessions.